RonT23/CIM/petri-net-sim/README.md

     $ python3 run.py
 ```

-In folder `./simulations/` you will find two ready-to-execute scripts that model two Petri networks based on the requirements of the task.
+In folder `./simulations/` you will find three ready-to-execute scripts that model three Petri networks defined in the requirements of this task.

 ### Simulation Output

 The simulator upon execution outputs two JSON files: one describes the network's structure, while the other contains the simulation results.
 These files are then parsed as input to the visualization script, which produces a graphical representation of the changes that occurred in the Petri network throughout all the simulation steps.
-Each step is graphically visualized with a delay in between steps set to 1 second.
+Each step is graphically visualized with a timestep in between steps set to 1 second.
 Also the content of the simulation results JSON file is extracted into a more intuitive and easy to work with TXT file.
-You can find such files in `./results/` folder.
+You can find such files in `./results/` folder produced from the three simulation files respectivelly.

 ## Documentation